15-lang/15-lang/README.md

 ## I'm not new to git hub
-to follow mw please go to
+to follow me, please go to
 ##
 bulldozercafe /
 Bulldozercafe64 /